Body Of Missing UC Davis Graduate Catherine Serou Found In Russia, Reports Say

 MOSCOW (AP/CBS13) — Russian news reports said searchers on Saturday found the body of a UC Davis graduate who went missing several days earlier and that a man has been arrested on suspicion of murder.

-The body of Catherine Serou, 34, was found in a wooded area in the city of Nizhny Novgorod, approximately 250 miles east of Moscow, the reports said.READ MORE: Sacramento Homeowner Says Former Troubled Tenant Turned Into A Squatter And Destroyed Her Property
+The body of Catherine Serou, 34, was found in a wooded area in the city of Nizhny Novgorod, approximately 250 miles east of Moscow, the reports said.READ MORE: Events Around Sacramento Celebrate First Nationally Recognized Juneteenth

 Serou reportedly went missing Tuesday after getting into a car with a stranger, NPR reported on Saturday.